TeachmanLab/MT-Data-CalmThinkingStudy/Data Cleaning/README.md

 #### Part III: Calm Thinking Study-Specific Data Cleaning

-- Notes on lack of data for some tables
+- Note lack of data for some tables
 - Recode "coronavirus" column of "anxiety_triggers" table
   - Note: Column was not intended for Calm Thinking participants
 - Add participant information